Shaped by generations of an Arctic-dwelling people, home to the planet’s most amazing polar wildlife, Nunavut, Canada

 Eventually, the time comes to rendezvous for the boat trip back to Pond.
 All but one of the elusive narwhals has lived up to its reputation.

-This article appeared as opXpeditions Nunavut in Outpost.
-To read more from Baffin Island, read our feature story on kayaking Pond Inlet.
+- This was part of an original Outpost Expedition to Nunavut, Canada.
+To read more from Baffin Island, read our feature story on kayaking in Pond Inlet.